threefoldfoundation/info_sdk/src/7_farming/farm_setup_management.md

 # Farm Management & Setup

-In this section of our SDK wiki, you find everything you need to know about:
+In this section of our wiki, you find everything you need to know about:
 - Creating a Farm ID
 - Creating a Bootable Image
 - Booting Your 3Node